 When delegates arrived in Scotland two weeks ago, the state of affairs was not very encouraging.
 The national climate pledges (so called Nationally Determined Contributions, NDCs) that had been submitted throughout the past months only showed limited progress, far from getting the emissions down to 1.5°C or even 2°C.

-This applies also applies to the transport sector.
+This also applies to the transport sector.
 Only 11 countries out of the 30 countries with net-zero targets have medium-term (until 2030) transport sector GHG emission targets in their new or updated NDCs, many of which are small countries.
 Only 7 additional parties include transport targets in their long-term strategies (LTS).

 An new analysis of GIZ and SLOCAT on behalf of the German Federal Ministry for Environment (BMU) concluded – among several other insights – that emissions covered by transport targets only account for 8% of global transport CO2 emissions.
 Most of the big emitters still lack ambition in transport.